Albert0i/next-technews/tips-and-tricks.md

 > Removing the quotes worked for me as well.
 Most .env parsers support quotes around values, but apparently not prisma。[...](https://github.com/prisma/prisma/discussions/12170)

 But not in my case...
-Being overwhelm by desperation... the last resort is to precede the command with environment variable, ie:
+Being overwhelm by desperation... the last resort is to change it to `NEXT_PUBLIC_DATABASE_URL` and re-generate Prisma Client, ie:

 ```
+npx prisma generate
-DATABASE_URL=<your mongodb url> npm run build
+npm run dev
 ```
-and
+or
 ```
-DATABASE_URL=<your mongodb url> npm start
+npm run build
 ```
-I have checked the [Environment variables](https://www.prisma.io/docs/guides/development-environment/environment-variables) in prisma doc and still don't know why....
+And it works!!!

 ### Reference